alisaifee/coredis/docs/source/glossary.rst

      which can be used for various use cases such as timeseries, as queue for a Pub/Sub application architecture.
-For more details see the `Redis docs on streams <https://redis.io/docs/develop/data-types/streams/>`__
+For more details see the `Redis docs on streams <https://redis.io/docs/develop/data-types/streams/>`__ Structured Concurrency
+     Structured concurrency is a programming paradigm that binds the lifetime of concurrent subtasks to a parent scope, ensuring they all complete before the parent exits.
+     It improves code readability, error handling, and debugging by treating related tasks as a single unit, preventing leaked or orphaned threads, and modeling concurrency hierarchically, much like structured programming.
    Transactions
      Redis Transactions allow the execution of multiple commands as a single isolated operation.
 For more details refer to the